-Over the last year, 300+ jobs were posted by companies in our region for professionals in this field.
-As a childcare worker, salaries start around $16,000 for entry-level positions.
+Since June 2018, 2,805 jobs were posted by companies in our region for professionals in this field.
+The median salary for a child, family, or school social worker is $40,104 per year.
 (Source: EMSI Career Coach)

 Are you unsure of your career path, but feel you might like working with children?
 Would you like to “try out” what a possible education degree might be like, but not commit to an entire degree program?
 If so, our Child Development Associate certificate will fit you perfectly if this is your desired start for your career path.